Label-Assemble: Leveraging Multiple Datasets with Partial Labels: Label-Assemble

 where $ \tilde{a} $ is the pseudo-label of the answer, $t$ is the sharpen temperature, and $\tau$ is the threshold ($\tau=0.5$ in our experiments).
 The prediction beyond (below) the threshold $\tau$ can be assigned to a higher (lower) score controlled by $t$.
-If $t=\infty$, there is no pseudo-labeling; if $t=1$, the model converts a soft label to a completely hard label (either 1 or 0, equivalent to FixMatch~\etal~\cite{sohn2020fixmatch}). \tableautorefname~\ref{tab:sharpen_temperature} stresses the importance of our sharpen temperature $t$ in pseudo-labeling; we set $t=4.0$ in experiments.
-With the sharpening operator, the loss which enables the model to operate self-training on unlabeled data, \ie

-where $a_w$ and $\tilde{a_w}$ denote the answer of weakly augmented images and its sharpened pseudo-labels, respectively.
+If $t=\infty$, there is no pseudo-labeling; if $t=1$, the model converts a soft label to a completely hard label (either 1 or 0, equivalent to FixMatch~\cite{sohn2020fixmatch}).
+With the sharpening operator, the loss enables the model to operate self-training on unlabeled data, \ie $\mathcal{L}_{\text{pseudo}}= \left \| a_w - \tilde{a}_w \right \|^{2}_{2}$, where $a_w$ and $\tilde{a}_2$ denote the answer of weakly augmented images and its sharpened pseudo-labels, respectively.
 To reduce the domain gap across the heterogeneous data sources, we further employ consistency constraints on weakly augmented ($a_w$) and strongly augmented ($a_s$) images.
-The consistency loss can be formulated as follows,
+The consistency loss can be formulated as $\mathcal{L}_{\text{consist}}=\left \| a_s - \tilde{a}_w \right \|^{2}_{2}$.